 About the Latin America Leadership Program

-LALP develops and implements innovative leadership programs, which promote strategic alliances and networks with transformational and transnational impact.
-Our efforts are divided into four key areas:
+LALP develops and implements innovative leadership programs that promote strategic alliances and networks with transformational and transnational impact.
+LALP efforts are divided into four key areas:

-LALP works with and supports GCL and ILG alumni networks, which are active agents of change throughout the region.
-Members of these associations interact and support each other through an organized platform that allows and promotes the exchange of ideas and a greater impact through their diverse initiatives.
+LALP works closely and supports its GCL and ILG alumni networks, which are active agents of change throughout the region.
+Members of these networks interact and support each other through an organized platform that allows and promotes the exchange of ideas and a greater impact through their diverse initiatives.

-LALP collaborates with other Georgetown University units and sponsors public dialogues that bring together leaders from government, business, civil society, and the academy to address the key themes of governance and the rule of law, economic growth and innovation, and social and cultural inclusion.
+LALP collaborates with other Georgetown University units and external stakeholders to present a series of public dialogues, throughout the year, that bring together leaders from government, business, civil society, and the academy to address the key themes of governance and the rule of law, economic growth and innovation, and social and cultural inclusion related to Latin America.